frigaut/mavis-ao-new/pages/mavis.md

 <img style="clear:both; float: right; margin:0; padding:0; margin-top:10px; margin-left: 10px; width:50%; !important" src="{{site.baseurl}}/assets/images/ngc288.jpg">

 * On the other hand, **MCAO in the Near-Infrared has been demonstrated** by MAD (ESO) and GeMS (Gemini).
-The latter is a facility instrument on the Gemini South telescope, and has been producing images close to the diffraction limit over field of view of $$85'' \times 85''$$ since 2011.
+The latter is a facility instrument on the Gemini South telescope, and has been producing images close to the diffraction limit over field of view of 85"x85" since 2011.

 MAVIS will combine these two demonstrated techniques to provide unprecedented angular resolution in the visible part of the spectrum.
 Of course, there are challenges, of which the tight error budget is certainly the one we will have to watch the most closely.
 Expected performance are reported below.